 Regulations

-GDPR (health data as special category), UK GDPR, HIPAA, CCPA/CPRA (including health data provisions), EU AI Act (high-risk AI in healthcare), and sector-specific health data regulations.
-We cover 30+ jurisdictions with local counsel support where required.
+GDPR (health data as special category), UK GDPR, HIPAA, CCPA/CPRA and other US state privacy laws (Virginia, Colorado, Texas, and more), EU AI Act (high-risk AI in healthcare), and sector-specific health data regulations.
+We cover 30+ jurisdictions worldwide, including Canada, Brazil, and China, with local counsel support where required.